 URGENT: ECOSOC ACTION ALERT!

-This Friday, July 20 2007, the UN Economic and Social Council (ECOSOC) is due to vote on whether to accredit two NGOs which address human rights violations based on sexual orientation and gender identity.
+This Monday, 27 July 2009, the UN Economic and Social Council (ECOSOC) is due to vote on whether to accredit the NGO Associação Brasileira de Gays, Lésbicas e Transgêneros (ABGLT), a Brazilian NGO which addresses human rights violations based on sexual orientation and gender identity.

 ECOSOC accreditation governs whether NGOs can attend UN meetings, submit written statements, make oral interventions, host panels – even get in the door of UN buildings.
-These NGOs address important human rights issues and it is critical that they have a voice at the UN.
+NGOs working on these issues address important human rights questions and it is critical that they have a voice at the UN.

-The attached fact sheet provides more information about the core issues.
+The attached fact sheet provides more information about the key issues.

 What can I do?

-Listed below are key States that need to be encouraged to support the applications.
+Listed below are all the ECOSOC States by region.
 If you live in or have connections with any of these States, please write to them or call them TODAY.

 In Latin America/Caribbean: